Last Updated: 1/7/21 | January 7th, 2021

-- The Points Guy – My go-to resource for the most up-to-date credit card and travel hacking news and info.
+- The Points Guy – A great resource for credit card and travel hacking news and information.

-- One Mile at a Time – This is a great website for finding information about in-flight experences as well as frequent flier news.
+- One Mile at a Time – This is a great website for credit card, in-flight experences, and frequent flier news.

 - Mommy Points – An informative resource for families who collect points and miles.
-(It was recently purchased by The Points Guy but is still a solid resource for family travel information).
+(It was recently purchased by The Points Guy.)

-- Skift – A great resource for airline news and industry updates.
+- Skift – The best place for all airline and travel industry news.

-For Australia and New Zealand travel hacking, I consult Points Hack.
+For Australia and New Zealand travel hacking, visit Points Hack.